VNWabule/phase-2-code-challenge-expense-tracker/README.md

 - `ExpenseForm.js`: Form to add new expenses
 - `ExpenseTable.js`: Table to display expenses
 - `SearchBar.js`: Input field to filter expenses
+- `index.css` : Controls the look of the table and form

 ## 📦 Getting Started